deadlock-api/deadlock-api-ingest/README.md

         {
           services.deadlock-api-ingest = {
             enable = true;
-            # Optional: customize user/group if you want it to run as a specific user
+            # IMPORTANT: Set this to the user who has Steam installed
-            # user = "your-steam-user";
+            user = "your-steam-username";
-            # group = "users";
+            group = "users";
           };
         }
       ];